Average Roof Replacement Cost by Roof Type: Flat, Hip, or Gable

 When Hip Roof Prices Increase

-Comparing Flat, Hip, and Gable Roof Costs (2025 Snapshot Table)
+Comparing Flat, Hip, and Gable Roof Costs (2026 Snapshot)

 Roof Type Average Cost Range Labor Complexity Best For Lifespan